 What to do

 If you are being bullied or abused, it is not your fault.
-Try to:

 • If you’re at an indoor skate park, tell their staff.

 • If you don’t feel you can tell any of these people call Childline 0800 1111 (this is entirely confidential), or NSPCC 0800 800500.
-You can also call the police (999).
-The police and social services have trained staff to support people who are being, or have been, bullied or abused.
-Keep trying if you can’t get through straight away.

 • If possible, keep a note of the date, time and place, what happened, how you felt and the name of anyone who may have seen what happened

-• Don’t give up until someone helps you
+• Don’t give up until someone helps you.

 There is more information about safeguarding on the Skateboard GB website here.